-- a.
+a.
 The New Jersey False Claims Act ("NJFCA") has similar provisions to the federal False Claims Act.
 For example, the Attorney General may bring an action against an individual or entity that makes a false claim.
 In addition, the NJFCA also allows for individuals to bring a private right of action in the name of the state against wrongdoers and be able to collect a penalty from those wrongdoers.
-Under the NJFCA, the civil penalties are currently \$5,500 to \$11,000 per false or fraudulent claim under the New Jersey Medical Assistance and Health Services Act.
-The NJFCA provides that a person will be liable if he/she: - i.
-Knowingly presents or causes to be presented to an employee, officer or agent of the State, or to any contractor, grantee, or other recipient of State funds, a false or fraudulent claim for payment or approval; - ii.
-Knowingly makes, uses, or causes to be made or used a false record or statement to get a false or fraudulent claim paid or approved by the State; - iii.
-Conspires to defraud the State by getting a false or fraudulent claim allowed or paid by the State;
+Under the NJFCA, the civil penalties are currently \$11,803 to \$23,607 per false or fraudulent claim under the New Jersey Medical Assistance and Health Services Act.
+Penalty amounts may be adjusted in accordance with the inflation adjustment procedures prescribed by federal law.
+The NJFCA provides that a person will be liable if he/she:

-THE OFFICIAL VERSION OF THE POLICY IS MAINTAINED BY BANCROFT'S DIRECTOR OF COMPLIANCE
+THE OFFICIAL VERSION OF THE POLICY IS MAINTAINED BY BANCROFT'S DIRECTOR OF COMPLIANCE.